NoobMaester/chat-app/README.md

 ## Project Features:

 - User Authentication – Signup and login using Firebase Authentication
-- Real-Time Messaging – Instant message updates with Firebase Firestore
+- Real-Time Messaging – Instant message updates with Firestore as a database
 - Chat Rooms – Users can join or create different chat rooms
 - Dark Mode Toggle – Option to switch between light and dark themes